-- Ask Powerful Questions: Asking the right questions when someone exudes a hot spot so to turn around something that is going badly.
-A great way to turn a situation around is by simply stating, “Maybe I’m wrong here, but it seems to me…”
+- Ask Powerful Questions: Ask the right questions when someone exudes a hot spot.
+A great way to turn a bad situation around is by simply stating, “Maybe I’m wrong here, but it seems to me…”

-Janine’s formula tells us to stop being mind-readers, and start paying attention to people’s normal behaviors, notice when they exhibit a change and ask a powerful question to turn a bad situation around quickly.
+Janine’s formula tells us to stop being mind-readers and to start paying attention to people’s normal behaviors, notice when they exhibit a change and ask a powerful question to turn a bad situation around quickly.

 Implementing the New Body Language

-Whether you’re trying to establish stronger relationships with your association members, or increase attendance to your annual meeting, we often focus on saying the right things, but how often we do focus on what we are already saying with our bodies?
+Whether you’re trying to establish stronger relationships with your association members or increase attendance at your annual meeting, implementing the new body language can help you.
+We often focus on saying the right things, but how often we do focus on what we are already saying with our bodies?